aamirgiki/targeted-right-calculator/README.md

 ### Step 3: Upload the Calculator
 1. In your new repository, click "uploading an existing file"
-2. Drag and drop `calculator.html` into the upload area
+2. Drag and drop `index.html` into the upload area
-3. Rename it to `index.html` for easier access
-4. Click "Commit changes"
+3. Click "Commit changes"

 ### Step 4: Enable GitHub Pages
 1. Go to your repository's "Settings" tab